SIBO and Abdominal Massage

 Small Intestine Bacterial Overgrowth (SIBO) is most often managed by working with food, supplements, antibiotics, and other ingested treatments.

 But there is an additional very important aspect of treating this condition, and others like it.
 That is the ability of the intestine to move without restriction in the belly.
-This is about the muscle health of the intestine, you could say.
+This is about the muscle and fascia health of the intestine.

-Using precise abdominal massage to keep your intestines from sticking to each other, to your abdominal wall, or to the organs around them is essential to healthy gut function.
+Using precise abdominal massage to keep your intestines from sticking to each other, to your abdominal wall, or to the organs around them is very helpful to healthy gut function.

-While abdominal massage will not resolve SIBO, it will provide the essential support your intestines need to move well – which is an essential component of making sure the inside of your gut is staying healthy.
+While abdominal massage will not resolve SIBO, it can provide the essential support your intestines need to move well – which is a component of making sure the inside of your gut is staying healthy.

 What does massage have to do with digestion?

 Digestion is about a lot more than what’s inside your gut.
 There are many ways the stomach and intestinal loops can restrict digestion and the movement of material through the gut.
-And it’s important to know the things that can affect that movement:
+It’s important to know the things that can affect that internal movement:

-- The function of the gastroesophageal junction (often referenced as a valve) between the esophagus and stomach
+• The function of the gastroesophageal junction (often called a valve) between the esophagus and stomach.
+Hiatal hernias are a common dysfunction of this area.

-- Ability of the stomach to expand and contract with ease
+• Ability of the stomach organ to expand and contract with ease

 I have found through the years of working with clients who have SIBO that abdominal massage goes a long way in helping to resolve lingering symptoms such as: